-If a current or former partner has interfered with your money or other economic resources in some way to limit your choices, this information is for you.
+If your current or former partner has interfered with your money, financial situation or the things that money can buy in some way to limit your choices, this section of our website is for you.

-© Copyright 2021 Surviving Economic Abuse | Registered Charity Number 1173256
+© Copyright 2022 Surviving Economic Abuse | Registered Charity Number 1173256